Thursday, February 21, 2019

 RECIPE: Honey Mustard Dressing/Dip

 I've seen many recipes for Honey Mustard Dressing that decry the use of mayonnaise and the neon yellow color but they all use huge amounts of honey.
-I believe (unrefined) oil is healthier than all that fructose/glucose.
+I believe seed-oil free mayonnaise is healthier than all that fructose/glucose.
 It's also much cheaper.
 Organic raw honey is expensive!

 I've made this without the yellow mustard and it doesn't taste as good.
 Since the yellow color occurs naturally (in the brand we use it comes from turmeric), I'm OK with it.
 If you use a different brand PLEASE insure it's not made with synthetic dye!